orbitalchicken/Roadmap/New.md

 	system: apt-get dist-upgrade wants to install shim*, it's for secure boot, i don't think, it should be available for installation
 	system:	Xorg does not start on my ati r128 video card.
 This seems to be an upstream issue in xorg 1.14, but you did mention the b43 hang issue in Maya. apps/drivers: synaptic: Synaptic issues: [1] https://bugs.launchpad.net/ubuntu/+source/synaptic/+bug/1178024 [2] https://bugs.launchpad.net/ubuntu/+source/synaptic/+bug/1135687 [3] https://bugs.launchpad.net/ubuntu/+source/libgksu/+bug/1216045 [4] https://bugs.launchpad.net/ubuntu/+source/synaptic/+bug/1135687/comments/6
-	mdm: With nvidia-current installed attempting to shutdown or restart from mdm hangs with black screen.
-Have to shutdown with the power button.

 Cinnamon Edition - last processed comment: #218
 ----------------